ScuolaNormaleSuperiore/rag-guardrails/DOC/TestingCode.md

 Suggested procedure:

-1. Enable `Tone guard: block offensive incoming messages with local classifier` in the panel and save.
+1. Enable `Tone guard: block offensive incoming messages` in the panel and save.
 2. Confirm the `guards active` line moves from `tone(disabled)` to `tone(classifier IMSyPP/hate_speech_multilingual@0.60)`.
 That line proves the